shortcutmedia/shortcut-sdk-ios/README.md

   - libiconv.dylib
   - libc++.dylib
 5. Within your project's **Build phases** make sure that *ShortcutSDK.bundle* is added in the **Copy bundle resources** section.
+6. [Request the demo keys](http://shortcutmedia.com/request_demo_keys.html).
+We will immediately send you an email with the keys.

 # Getting started